gmail unsubscribeemail managementproductivity

 • Spammers who actively ignore unsubscribe requests

-The reality: Gmail's feature is much improved and works great for compliant senders, but remains somewhat slow for comprehensive bulk cleanup.
+The reality: Gmail's feature is much improved and works great for compliant senders, but it's still slow for comprehensive bulk cleanup.

-When Gmail's automatic unsubscribe doesn't appear, you'll need to find the link manually.
+When Gmail's automatic unsubscribe doesn't appear, you'll need to find the link yourself.

 Step 1: Open the promotional email

-Step 2: Scroll all the way to the bottom 99% of legitimate marketing emails have unsubscribe links in the footer due to CAN-SPAM Act legal requirements.
+Step 2: Scroll all the way to the bottom 99% of legitimate marketing emails have unsubscribe links in the footer because the CAN-SPAM Act requires them.

 Step 3: Look for common unsubscribe text: